-Grilling and Food Safety are as important on Labor Day as they are on any weekend barbecue.
+Grilling and Food Safety are as important on Holiday Weekends as they are on any weekend barbecue.

 Grilling has become a fabulous cooking technique for an outstanding backyard get together.
-Labor Day is one of the many holidays that calls everyone together for the festivities.
+Memorial and Labor Day are two of the many holidays that calls everyone together for the festivities.
 To get the best results, it is important that any type of grilling is done correctly and safely.

 Grilling Safety Tips

 - Always position the grill on a heatproof surface away from trees and shrubbery.
 Make sure the grill vents are clear from ashes prior to starting the fire.

 - To avoid flare-ups and charred goods when grilling, trim the meat of excess fat.